neelg11/neelg11/README.md

 My research focuses on **speech and language technology for Indian languages** and **dimensionality reduction methods for high-dimensional data**.
 My interests lie in **NLP**, **Speech Processing & ASR**, **Representation Learning**, **Dimensionality Reduction**, and **Machine Learning & Deep Learning Systems**.

-## What I'm Working On

-### Industry-Sponsored Research (CFILT × Saregama)

-As the sole researcher on a Saregama-sponsored project at CFILT, I am developing speech and language technologies for Indian languages.

-- **Hindi Song ASR**
-  - Fine-tuning Whisper (Medium and Large-v3-Turbo) with LoRA for singing voice transcription on NVIDIA H100 GPUs.
-  - Achieved **12.12% CER** and **29.06% WER**, improving significantly over the zero-shot baseline (**~90% CER**, **~105% WER**).

-- **Indic Transliteration Engine**
-  - Developed a syntax-based transliteration framework across **9 Indic scripts and Romanized Latin**.
-  - Supports **45 bidirectional language pairs** covering Devanagari, Bengali, Gurmukhi, Gujarati, Odia, Tamil, Telugu, Kannada, and Malayalam.

-- **Language Model Reranker (Shallow Fusion)**
-  - Built an LM-based reranking pipeline on top of IndicXlit for Romanized Hindi to Devanagari back-transliteration.
-  - Reduced **WER from 25% to 8%** and **CER from 9% to 3%** on **2,000 proprietary Hindi song lyrics**.

-### M.Tech Thesis

-- **Analysis and Development of Dimensionality Reduction Methods for High-Dimensional Data**
-  - Studying classical and modern dimensionality reduction techniques.
-  - Evaluating their strengths, limitations, and representation quality.
-  - Exploring topology preservation, semantic structure, and representation learning in high-dimensional spaces.

----

 ## Tech

 <!-- Programming Languages -->